hashobject/perun/README.md

 ```

-But if you want to make permalinks, generate sitemap and rss feed, hide unfinished post, add time to read to each post then you will do:
+But if you want to make permalinks, generate sitemap and rss feed, hide unfinished posts, add time to read to each post then you will do:

 ```clojure
 (deftask build